1. How is the membership of ICCOREIS determined?

 3. What are the SRE teacher’s responsibilities in cases of actual or suspected child abuse?

-Under NSW legislation voluntary SRE teachers are not mandatory reporters of child abuse.
-However, if the SRE teacher is concerned about a child, he/she should discuss this confidentially with the school principal.
-Paid SRE teachers are mandatory reporters of child abuse, so they must report their concerns to the principal.
+Under NSW legislation voluntary and paid SRE teachers are now mandatory reporters of child abuse.
+If the SRE teacher is concerned about a child, he/she should report this to the school principal.
+All teachers also need to follow the reporting process of their provider.

 1. What are the insurance responsibilities of the authorising agent of SRE teachers?